How to request roles for Islet service on My DataLake Services

 Once approved, a service cannot be removed through the GUI.
 Contact support for removal requests.

-Once you are approved for access to a service, there is no option within My DataLake Services application to stop being attached to that service.
-You will have to ask Support for changes of that type.
+Once you are approved for access to a service, there is no option within My DataLake Services to remove that service yourself.
+Contact Support to request changes.

-Similarly, if you want to stop being an owner of a My DataLake Services account, ask the same Support to delete it for you.
+Similarly, if you want to stop being an owner of a My DataLake Services account, ask the same support team to delete it for you.

 Also of interest: